oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 properties, a navigation property binding allows describing which entity set or singleton will contain the related entities.

-An [entity set](#EntitySet) or a [singleton](#Singleton) SHOULD contain a navigation property binding for each non-containment navigation property that can be reached from the entity type through a sequence of type casts, complex properties, or containment navigation properties.
+An [entity set](#EntitySet) or a [singleton](#Singleton) SHOULD specify a navigation property binding for each [navigation property](#NavigationProperty) of its entity type, including navigation properties defined on complex typed properties or derived types.

 If omitted, clients MUST assume that the target entity set or singleton can vary per related entity.